blakespencer/debute-backend/postman/README.md

-# Postman Collection for Backend API
+# Postman Collection for Debute Backend API

-This folder contains Postman collection and environment files for testing the Backend API.
+This folder contains Postman collection and environment files for testing the Debute Backend API.

 ## Files